Get Your Junk out of my Mailbox

 I have a sign on my mailbox, “No Junk Mail”.
 Each time I check my mailbox, low and behold, it is full of junk mail.

-Upon my return to Canberra earlier this week from Perth, I checked my mail to find leaflets upon leaflets about the need to decrease our use of paper.
-The irony was not at all lost on me.
+Upon my return to Canberra from trips away, I check my mail to find leaflets upon leaflets about the need to decrease our use of paper.
+The irony is not at all lost on me.

 I cannot understand for the life of me why an organisation which is advocating for saving the environment would send out a paper information sheet.
 There must be a far better way to do this, including approaching small businesses to provide space in their e-newsletter for the environmental organisation as part of the business’ corporate sustainability commitment.